 Our sand calculator is a tool designed specifically to help you with calculations you may do on the building site, or when you are doing a bit of home improvement.

-Estimating the required amount of any building material is a difficult task, and errors may result either in running out of materials when all machines are in full swing, or in heaps of sand lying around after the earthworks are completed.
+Estimating the required amount of any building material is a difficult task, and errors may result in either the material running out when the project is in full swing, or in heaps of sand lying around after the earthwork is completed.
 Use this sand calculator or our paver sand calculator to answer the question "how much sand do I need" and never worry about it again!

 L = 12 ydand width

 - Calculate the area of the excavation by multiplying the length by the width.
 In our case,